weaviate/weaviate-io/developers/weaviate/config-refs/datatypes.md

 ## DataType: `date`

-A `date` in Weaviate is an [RFC 3339](https://datatracker.ietf.org/doc/rfc3339/) timestamp in the `date-time` format.
+A `date` in Weaviate is represented by an [RFC 3339](https://datatracker.ietf.org/doc/rfc3339/) timestamp in the `date-time` format.
 The timestamp includes the time and an offset.

 For example: